InteractivityPointer Events

 Auto

-The element can receive pointer events as normal.
+Allow the element to receive pointer events as normal.

 Try clicking the search emoji to see how the input reacts.